Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Case Study

 \subsection{Deterministic FBMC}

-Fig.~\ref{fig:nrel-fbmc_costs} shows the \gls{fbmc} results for the three scenarios.
-The total system cost in \textit{D-0} are also depicted in Table~\ref{tab:nrel-cost}.
-The three market steps are depicted as \textit{Basecase} (D-2), \textit{FBMC D-1} for the day-ahead stage and \textit{FBMC D-0} for congestion management. \textit{NTC-500} is included as the least cost zonal reference.
-For each scenario the basecase represents the expected market outcome, from which the flow-based parameters are derived and used to clear the market stage.
-The composition of this market result shows different characteristics for the three scenarios.
-For the \textit{original} data, the cost are higher compared to the nodal \textit{Basecase}.
-The flow-based parameters overly constrains zonal exchange and therefore lead to sub-optimal market result, whereas for the \textit{high res} scenario shows lower cost in the market result.
-The additional cost for congestion management depend on the systems ability to accommodate the market result.
+Table~\ref{tab:nrel-cost} shows the total system costs for the three scenarios. \textit{Nodal} represents the first-best reference and \textit{NTC-500} is included as the best zonal reference.

+The additional cost for congestion management depend on the system's ability to accommodate the market result.
 Here the \textit{\gls{fbmc}} and \textit{\gls{ntc}} solutions are very close, with \textit{\gls{fbmc}} generally resulting in higher generation cost, but lower cost for congestion management.
 Similarly to the reference results from Section~\ref{sec:nrel-case_study}, the \gls{ntc} and \gls{fbmc} solutions illustrate the trade-off between capacity allocation and congestion management, where \gls{fbmc} is more restrictive and generally leads to less congestion management at higher cost in generation.

 The results from the more permissive \textit{FBMC$^+$} configuration, which enforces a 70\% \gls{minram} and only considers cross-border \glspl{cne}, further illustrates this point.
-Table~\ref{tab:nrel-cost} shows the cost decomposition and Table~\ref{tab:nrel-congestion_management} show the respective redispatch (R), curtailment (C) and combined congestion management (sum) volumes for each scenario and include the \textit{FBMC$^+$} configuration.
+Table~\ref{tab:nrel-cost} shows the cost decomposition and Table~\ref{tab:nrel-congestion_management} show the respective redispatch (column R), curtailment (column C) and combined congestion management (column C+R) volumes for each scenario and include the \textit{FBMC$^+$} configuration.
 Here, the \textit{FBMC$^+$} proves less restrictive than the \gls{ntc} and \gls{fbmc} configurations.
 With the original data, the relaxed flow-based parameters \textit{FBMC$^+$} lead to overall higher cost, due to increased congestion management.
 For higher shares of intermittent renewable generation, larger exchange capacities become more efficient and, while still with the higher congestion management volumes, provide the lowest cost for zonal market clearing.